Youngzt998/ziteng.yang.github.io/2-project.md

-The following presented several critical definitions and lemmas:
+The following presented several representative and critical definitions and lemmas:

-- The abstract type class of PDL
+- The abstract type class of PDL:

   ```ocaml
   Class Program : Type:={